 Federal taxes are usually going to take the biggest bite out of your paycheck, and that’s still true even when you’re young.
 By the end of 10 years, your tax bill just for federal income taxes will almost be equivalent to your full year’s take-home pay during this period.

 Ages 25-34 — State and Local Income Tax

 State and local taxes are typically much lower than at the federal level, especially for people in lower income brackets.
 That said, it’s still clearly taking a significant bite out of your budget.
-Between the ages of 25 and 35, you’re likely to pay nearly $20,000 in income taxes to your state and municipality, enough to buy a new car provided you’re OK with a relatively modest sedan.
+Between the ages of 25 and 35, you’re likely to pay over $20,000 in income taxes to your state and municipality — enough to buy a new car (provided you’re OK with a relatively modest sedan).

 Your mid-30s to your mid-40s is typically an important time in your life.
 You’re likely advancing in your career and your income is rising to reflect that, but you’re also probably taking on a raft of new financial responsibilities, like starting a family and owning a home.
-Unfortunately, even though you have a lot of important new things to spend that money on, making more money also translates to paying more in taxes, close to double what you shelled out during the previous decade of your life.
-For context, $133,050 is more than the median home value in 10 different U.S. states.
+Unfortunately, even though you have a lot of important new things to spend that money on, making more money also translates to paying more in taxes — close to double what you shelled out during the previous decade of your life.

 Ages 35-44 — Property Tax